Sure Dividend

 Johnson & Johnson has multiple advantages over its competitors.

-The company’s size and scale, in addition to its credit rating, provide Johnson & Johnson the financial flexibility to make acquisitions to fuel further growth.
+The company’s size and scale, along with its credit rating, provide Johnson & Johnson with the financial flexibility to make acquisitions that fuel further growth.

 Johnson & Johnson had EPS growth of almost 12% from 2007 through 2009, an impressive accomplishment given the circumstances of the Great Recession.